Please note: We publish strictly according to our theme list. Please query. See further guidelines below.

 GUIDELINES FOR WRITERS

-• The Lookout is a 16-page, full-color weekly magazine from Standard Publishing with a circulation of about 40,000.
+• The Lookout is a 16-page, full-color weekly magazine from Christian Standard Media with a circulation of about 40,000.

 • The Lookout is designed to provide Christian adults with true-to-the-Bible teaching about current topics to help them mature as believers and live in the world as faithful witnesses of Christ.